essszettt/scrnshot/README.md

 Following layers are supported at the moment:

 * LAYER 0 (256 x 192 x 16 colours)
 * LAYER 1,0 (Timex LoRes: 128 x 92 x 16/256 colours)
 * LAYER 1,1 (256 x 192 x 16 colours)
 * LAYER 1,2 (Timex HiRes: 512 x 192 x 2 colours)
 * LAYER 1,3 (Timex HiColor: 256 x 192 x 16 colours)
 * LAYER 2,0 (256 x 192 x 256 colours)

 Mixing of different active layers is not supported at the moment (will be added in future releases).

+Development is done using z88dk (version 2.4) and Visual Studio Code on Windows.

 ---